 Even if they can, it doesn’t always make financial sense.

 A limited cash flow doesn’t have to limit your ability to get the equipment you need.

-Heavy equipment financing is extremely common, including construction equipment loans, commercial truck financing, and semi-truck financing…
+Heavy equipment financing is extremely common, including construction business loans, commercial truck financing, and semi-truck financing…

-But you don’t have to be in construction or trucking to qualify for capital equipment financing.
+But you don’t have to be in construction or trucking to qualify.